hsandt/sonic-pico8/README.md

 ### Build and run

+First, make sure the `pico8` executable is in your path.

 The most straightforward way to build and run the game on Unix platforms is:

 * `cd path/to/sonic-pico8-repo`
 * `./build.sh main release`
 * `./run.sh main release`

-or, if `pico8` is not in your path:
+Instead of the last instruction, you can also enter directly:

 * `pico8 -run build/sonic-pico8_v${BUILD_VERSION}_release.p8`